theupdateframework/taps/tap4.md

 that assigns restricted paths of the targets namespace not to one child role but to a combination of roles.
 Just as with such delegations, pinned delegations can profit from the same logic.
+Consequently, the repositories entry in each delegation is a list that can contain multiple repositories, each of which must yield the same target info (hash, file size) in order for a downloaded target to be validated against that info.

 ### Feature: Unix-Style Target Filename Pattern Matching (Wildcards)